getpopper/popper-examples/pipelines/validator/README.md

 # validator
 A template showing how to use Popper with validations.
-In this case, Popper helps ensure that validations are enable by returning a gold when running the command: popper run.
+In this case, [Popper](https://github.com/systemslab/popper/) helps ensure that validations are enable by returning **GOLD** as the status of a pipeline after executing popper run.

-A gold status is returned when all validations were true at the validate.sh stage.
-A validation is true if it has the next format:
+Popper implements the convention of treating every line written to stdout by the **validate.sh** as a validation result.

+This script should print to standard output one line per validation, denoting whether a validation passed or not.
+In general, the form for validation results is [true|false] <statement> (see examples below).

-> [true] Text about your validation.
+> [true]  algorithm A outperforms B

-false otherwise.
+> [false] network throughput is 2x the IO bandwidth